 PointsBet Sportsbook Review

-While rival sportsbooks such as FanDuel and DraftKings are much larger and more popular, PointsBet has become a mainstay by establishing itself as one of the easier mobile sports betting options in the USA.
-They have ever so slightly expanded the number of states in which they operate and have drawn praise from industry experts for their promotional bonus options.
+While rival sportsbooks such as FanDuel and DraftKings were much larger and more popular, PointsBet became a mainstay by establishing itself as one of the easier mobile sports betting options in the USA.
+They slightly expanded the number of states in which they operated and drew praise from industry experts for their promotional bonus options.

-In an effort to increase their footprint even further, they have also started partnering with professional sports franchises in earnest—including teams from the NFL, MLB, NBA and NHL.
+In an effort to increase their footprint even further, they also partnered with professional sports franchises in earnest — including teams from the NFL, MLB, NBA, and NHL.

 • Colorado